syaiful6/headbanger/README.md

 PHP data structure and or collections.

-Motivation: PHP only give us array as compound type, not set, list etc. This make operation on array not predictable, is sometimes act as ordered set, list, ordered map.
+Motivation: PHP only give us array as compound type.
+This make operation on array not predictable, is sometimes act as ordered set, list, ordered map.
 This package aim to provide some basic data structure to cover this gap.